 Strengthen support for freelancers, in light of Uber ‘disappearing act’: Ang Hin Kee

-Speaking in Parliament during the debate on the President’s Address, Mr Ang made four suggestions on how support can be strengthened for freelancers.
+Speaking in Parliament during the debate on the President’s Address, Mr Ang made four suggestions to strengthen support for freelancers.

 SINGAPORE: The sudden exit of ride-hailing service Uber from Singapore caught many by surprise, and the entire episode left a "bitter aftertaste", said Member of Parliament for Ang Mo Kio GRC Ang Hin Kee on Tuesday (May 15).